History of Cuba: Rectification process

+On October 8, 1987, at the anniversary of Che Guevara's death, Castro gave a speech inferring Guevara would be horrified at the bureaucracy in Cuba, and the lack of patriotic enthusiasm of common workers.

+Throughout the rectification process, private businesses became more heavily regulated, farmers markets were banned, material incentives were ended, and the minimum wage was increased.

+Special Period

 Starting from the mid-1980s, Cuba experienced a crisis referred to as the "Special Period".
-When the Soviet Union, the country's primary source of trade, was dissolved in late 1991, a major supporter of Cuba's economy was lost, leaving it essentially paralyzed because of the economy's narrow basis, focused on just a few products with just a few buyers.
+When the Soviet Union was dissolved in late 1991, a major supporter of Cuba's economy was lost, leaving it essentially paralyzed because of the economy's narrow basis, focused on just a few products with just a few buyers.
 National oil supplies, which were mostly imported, were severely reduced.
 Over 80% of Cuba's trade was lost and living conditions declined.
 A "Special Period in Peacetime" was declared, which included cutbacks on transport and electricity and even food rationing.
-In response, the United States tightened up its trade embargo, hoping it would lead to Castro's downfall.
+In response, the United States tightened its trade embargo, hoping it would lead to Castro's downfall.
 But the government tapped into a pre-revolutionary source of income and opened the country to tourism, entering into several joint ventures with foreign companies for hotel, agricultural and industrial projects.
 As a result, the use of U.S. dollars was legalized in 1994, with special stores being opened which only sold in dollars.
-There were two separate economies, dollar-economy and the peso-economy, creating a social split in the island because those in the dollar-economy made much more money (as in the tourist-industry).
-However, in October 2004, the Cuban government announced an end to this policy: from November U.S. dollars would no longer be legal tender in Cuba, but would instead be exchanged for convertible pesos (since April 2005 at the exchange rate of $1.08) with a 10% tax payable to the state on the exchange of U.S. dollars cash though not on other forms of exchange.
+There were two separate economies, dollar-economy and the peso-economy, creating a social split in the island because those in the dollar-economy made much more money.
+However, in October 2004, the Cuban government announced an end to this policy: from November U.S. dollars would no longer be legal tender, but would instead be exchanged for convertible pesos with a 10% tax payable to the state on the exchange of U.S. dollars.